finbourne/lusid-sdk-java/sdk/docs/InstrumentEventsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // InstrumentEventsApi apiInstance = apiFactory.build(InstrumentEventsApi.class);

         InstrumentEventsApi apiInstance = ApiFactoryBuilder.build(fileName).build(InstrumentEventsApi.class);
         Integer limit = 1000; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
 If not specified, a default  of 1000 is used.
         String page = "page_example"; // String | Optional.
 The pagination token to use to continue listing items from a previous call.
 Page values are  return from list calls, and must be supplied exactly as returned.
 Additionally, when specifying this  value, queryBody, and limit must not  be modified.
         QueryInstrumentEventsRequest queryInstrumentEventsRequest = new QueryInstrumentEventsRequest(); // QueryInstrumentEventsRequest | The filter parameters used to retrieve instrument events. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfInstrumentEventHolder result = apiInstance.queryInstrumentEvents(limit, page, queryInstrumentEventsRequest).execute(opts);

             ResourceListOfInstrumentEventHolder result = apiInstance.queryInstrumentEvents(limit, page, queryInstrumentEventsRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {